Total Complaints

 MERCEDES-BENZ CLS 450 · model year

-5 NHTSA complaints, 1 crash report, and 2 active recalls for this specific cohort.
+5 NHTSA complaints, 1 crash report, and 2 recall campaigns listed for this cohort.
+A VIN lookup is required to determine whether a specific vehicle has an unrepaired recall.

 NHTSA overall rating